x360ce/x360ce/Wiki/BetaTesting.md

 9. Map buttons and axis by clicking on dropdowns, selecting [Record] and pressing on button or moving axis.
 10 Hit [Save] button (at top right corner of application) when done.

-11. Launch the game and see how it works (game must be set to use XInput controllers).
+11. Launch the game and see how it works.

+How to Uninstall Virtual Driver: Run "Xbox 360 Controller Emulator" as an Administrator, go to [Options] tab and press [Uninstall] button inside "Virtual Device" group box.